 A YoungArts National Merit Selection

 RRose’s friends, who have never felt real emotions, can’t help her.

 Eve is a widowed self-help guru who's more concerned with appearing to help than actually helping.
 Celia is a prolific criminal defense attorney who's too obsessed with brunch cocktails and grudges to do anything useful.

 Rose’s husband, whom she’s pretty sure she loves, laughs too much.
 They met in college and fell in love over post-expressionism and overcaffeination, but now their relationship has died and Rose has nothing left to paint about.

-ose’s son, who’s constantly going through phases, is a compulsive liar.
-He’s an otherwise well-adjusted 11-year-old kid, and they’re really stupid, trivial lies, but it bothers Rose more than she’d care to admit.
+Rose’s son, who’s constantly going through phases, is a compulsive liar.
+He’s an otherwise well-adjusted nine-year-old kid, and they’re really stupid, trivial lies, but it bothers Rose more than she’d care to admit.

 Rose Evelyn Hawthorne lives in Pintop, a city, really more of a town, and she's unraveling.
 Then she’s accused of murder.

 Pintop is a tragicomedy about Pandora's box, the cycles of modern life, parenting, friendship, and what happens when something truly insane comes along and changes everything.